Markham, Ontario

-Johnson & Johnson, General Motors, Avaya, IBM, Motorola, Oracle, Toshiba, Toyota Financial Services, Huawei, Honeywell and Scholastic Canada.
+Johnson & Johnson, General Motors, Avaya, IBM, Motorola, Oracle, Toshiba, Toyota Financial Services, Huawei, Honeywell, General Electric and Scholastic Canada.

 History

 Indigenous people lived in the area of present-day Markham since the end of the last Ice Age and the city is situated on the traditional territory of the Haudenosaunee (Iroquois), Huron Wendat, Petun and Neutral people.
 In the early 1600s, when explorers from France arrived, they encountered the Huron-Wendat First Nation.
 The southwest corner of Markham is included in Treaty 13, known as the Toronto Purchase of 1787, which transferred roughly 250,800 acres of land from the Mississauga people to the British Crown for 10 shillings and fishing rights on the Etobicoke river.
 The remainder of Markham's land (roughly east of Woodbine Avenue/Highway 404) is covered by the Johnson-Butler Purchase of 1787-88 (aka Gunshot Treaty) and formally by the Williams Treaties, signed in 1923.

 Objects recovered by local mill-owners, the Milne family, in the 1870s give evidence of a village within the boundaries of the present Milne Conservation Area.

+European settlement in Markham first began in 1794.
 The Lieutenant-Governor of Upper Canada, John Graves Simcoe (in office 1791–1796), named the township of Markham, north of the town of York (now Toronto), after his friend William Markham, then Archbishop of York.
 William Berczy first surveyed Markham as a township in 1793, and in 1794 led 75 German families (including the Ramers, Reesors, Wheters, Burkholders, Bunkers, Wicks and Lewis) from Upstate New York to an area of Markham now known as German Mills.
 Each family was granted 200 acre of land; however the lack of roads in the region led many to settle in York (present-day Toronto) and Niagara.
 German Mills later became a ghost town.
 Between 1803 and 1812 another attempt at settling the region was made.
 The largest group of settlers were Pennsylvania Dutch, most of them Mennonites.
 These highly skilled craftsmen and knowledgeable farmers settled the region and founded Reesorville, named after the Mennonite settler Joseph Reesor.
-In 1825 Reesorville was renamed to Markham, having taken the name of the unincorporated village (see Markham Village, Ontario).
+In 1825 Reesorville was renamed to Markham and took the name of the unincorporated village (see Markham Village, Ontario).

-By 1830 many Irish, Scottish and English families began immigrating to Upper Canada and settling in Markham.
+By 1830, many Irish, Scottish and English families began immigrating to Upper Canada and settling in Markham.
 Markham's early years blended the rigours of the frontier with the development of agriculture-based industries.
 The township's many rivers and streams soon supported water-powered saws and gristmills and later wooden mills.
 With improved transportation routes, such as the construction of Yonge Street in the 1800s, along with the growing population, urbanization increased.
 In 1842 the township population had reached 5,698; 29,005 acre were under cultivation (second highest in the province), and the township had eleven gristmills and twenty-four sawmills.